|Course Description/Topics||Lecture Notes||Grading||Class Hours|

 |Important Dates||Instructor and TA||Texts||Special needs|

 In the class, we will discuss the principles and practice of computer system security.
-We will not address network security in this course, since it is the topic of CSE 508.
+We will cover software vulnerabilities and defenses, with a focus on

 - Cryptographic foundations

 - Authorization and Access control: ACLs, capabilities, MLS, DTE, RBAC, ...